 The far-right leader Marine Le Pen, a candidate in next year's presidential election, has spoken out in support of the former generals.
 Of different opinion Florence Parly, the French Minister of the Armed Forces, who stigmatized the incident, threatening measures.
 "For [those] who have violated the duty of confidentiality, sanctions are foreseen, and if there are active soldiers among the signatories, I have asked the chief of staff of the armed forces to apply the rules"

-The hour is grave, France is in danger […] It is no longer the time to procrastinate, otherwise tomorrow the civil war will put an end to this growing chaos and there will be deaths (for which you will be responsible) by the thousands.from the text of the letter published on 21 April
+The hour is serious, France is in danger […] Today is no longer the time to procrastinate, otherwise tomorrow the civil war in France will put an end to this growing chaos and there will be deaths (for which you will be responsible) by the thousands.from the text of the letter published on 21 April

 Letter from soldiers and former generals: is it credible?